VETERINARY SCIENCES

 The W!LD VETS programme is specifically designed for those who are either studying or working in the veterinary sciences field.

-This programme provides you with the opportunity to gain hands-on experience in this field, under the supervision of a professional wildlife vet.
+This programme provides you with the opportunity to gain practical experience in this field, under the supervision of a professional wildlife vet.
 Food, accommodation, ground transport, and activities are all included in this package.
 Please note: Due to the unpredictability of nature, the days stated below may be switched around to give you the best experience possible.

 VETERINARY SCIENCES FULL COURSE OUTLINE